Talk Talk: Musical style and legacy

 A tribute album and anthological book, both titled Spirit of Talk Talk, were released in 2012.
 The book includes all of James Marsh's artwork for the band, and hand-written lyrics by the band.
-The album includes covers by various artists, proceeds going to the conservation organisation BirdLife International.
+The album, supervised by Alan Wilder (of Depeche Mode), includes covers by various artists, with proceeds going to the conservation organisation BirdLife International.

 On 26 November 2019, the surviving band members staged a concert, A Celebration of Mark Hollis and Talk Talk, at the Royal Festival Hall, London.
 Founding band member Simon Brenner, who played keyboards on the studio album The Party's Over, was amongst the long list of guest musicians who performed songs from all five Talk Talk studio albums and Hollis' solo album.
 The evening was described as "a majestic tribute" by the Evening Standard.

 In March 2020, a documentary about Talk Talk was screened for the first time at the Copenhagen International Documentary Film Festival.
 Entitled In a Silent Way, filmed before Hollis' death and without the participation of the main band members, it pays tribute to the musical journey and integrity of Talk Talk.
 In September 2021, the film won the prize for best music documentary awarded by the jury of the Musical Écran festival in France.

 Hollis and Talk Talk continue to be praised as artists who did not cave in to the pressures of corporate and commercial interests.
 Creation Records co-founder Alan McGee said: "I find the whole story of one man against the system in a bid to maintain creative control incredibly heartening."